Leonard Garment: Other pursuits

+Personal life

+Garment was married twice; his first wife died in 1977.
+His second wife was Suzanne Garment.
+He had three children, daughter Dr. Ann Garment and a son and daughter who predeceased him.
-Tim Russert credited Leonard Garment with getting him into the news business as Garment had a friend at NBC News who was looking to rebuild their news division.
-Garment and Russert had previously worked together in 1976 during the U.S. Senate election of Daniel Patrick Moynihan.

-Garment was a close associate of I. Lewis ("Scooter") Libby, as law partners, at Dechert, Price & Rhoads.
+Journalist Tim Russert credited Leonard Garment with getting him into the news business as Garment had a friend at NBC News who was looking to rebuild their news division.
+Garment and Russert had previously worked together in 1976 during the US Senate election of Daniel Patrick Moynihan.
+Garment was a close associate of I. Lewis "Scooter" Libby, as law partners, at Dechert, Price & Rhoads.

-Garment died July 13, 2013, at his Manhattan home, at the age of 89.
+Garment died July 13, 2013, at his Manhattan, New York City, home at age 89.